otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/05-node-js-rest-api-3.md

 export default app
 ```

+- `import cookieParser from 'cookie-parser'` - To store a **JWT** in a cookie, you need to install and import `cookie-parser`.
+- `import auth from './routes/auth.js'` - Import routes from `auth.js`.
+- `import authRoute from './middleware/auth.js'` - Import `authRoute` middleware.
+- `app.use(cookieParser(process.env.JWT_SECRET))` - Create new `cookieParser` middleware function using the given `JWT_SECRET` secret.
+The secret is used for signing cookies.
+- `app.use('/api/institutions', authRoute, institutions)` - Protect route using the given `authRoute` middleware.

 Time to test it out.
 Firstly, start the development server, then go to **Postman**.
 Enter the URL - http://localhost:3000/api/register and data, then perform a **POST** request.